burns-vaughan/osticket-prereqs/README.md

 1. Create a virtual machine in Azure
 2. Install and enable IIS
-3. Download and install PHP Manager for IIS
+3. Install PHP Manager for IIS
-4. Download and install the Rewrite Module
+4. Install the Rewrite Module
 5. Create the directory C:\PHP
-6. Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP
+6. Install PHP 7.3.8
-7. Download and install VC_redist.x86.exe
+7. Install VC_redist.x86.exe
-8. Download and install MySQL 5.5.62
+8. Install MySQL 5.5.62
 9. Open IIS as an Admin
 10. Register PHP from within IIS and reload IIS (Open IIS, Stop and Start the server)
 12. Install osTicket v1.15.8 and reload IIS